matts1mpson/AlgoHealth-Fork-V1/README.md

 The user selects a date to revise the recorded daily consumption.
 The system records the new food intake the user inputs if the food is valid.
 If the food is not valid, the system alerts the user.

+## ** Links for Sketches and Video: **
 Link to view sketches:https://www.dropbox.com/scl/fi/yfsiq2puil3mbfrjzsddm/AlgoHealth-App-View-Sketches.pdf?rlkey=bt4sihznpxc7ekzqoys62ng9f&st=d0rvugd5&dl=0
 Link to Week 1 Demo Video: https://www.dropbox.com/scl/fi/tcqap2a9rjsby9owifh2d/AlgoHealth-Project-Week-1-Demo.mov?rlkey=t8upq65jph8litm7kcjk72jxs&st=mauwud3b&dl=0

+## ** Entities: **

+Entities Food, DayInfo, and AccountInfo will be used in our project.
+Code for them has been written and can be found in our repo in package "data".
+If we end up integrating recipe related features, we will write and use a Recipe entity.

+## ** Calling API: **

+In package "api", a method in class callUsdaApi calls the USDA FoodData Central API and searches the database by keyword.
+It returns the first result of the search.
+A method in populateFromUsda successfully creates a food entity from this data under certain conditions relating to uniformity of data retrieved from the API.